 Blackrock Microsystems is very proud to call some of the most prominent neuroscience researchers their customers.
 We maintain a strong relationship with many of them based on close cooperation, honest feedback and trust.

-We are thankful that a variety of these top-notch researchers agreed to become testimonials for our company.
+We are thankful that a variety of these highly-respected researchers agreed to become testimonials for our company.

 University of Leicester